gaterunner341/gaterunner341.github.io/_posts/2023-03-23-Virus-Total-Uploads.md

 A savvy searcher with an enterprise account for Virust Total could locate PDF, Office documents, other file types with the words _restricted_, _proprietary_, _confidential_, _Confidential PII_, _Attorney-Client Privileged_, _Restricted_ in the file name.
 Further narrowing searches could target result specific organizations or industries.

-Companies may use alternate labels, however, simple Google searches can reveal how those companies labels their internal confidential data via published guides.
+Companies may use alternate labels, however, simple Google searches can reveal how those companies label their internal confidential data via published guides.
 [Here is an example](https://www.premera.com/documents/030658.pdf){: .hover-underline-animation target="_blank"}.

 Security analyst should be cautious when uploading files to any third party, regardless of the intent or purpose.